JoelHernandez343/simple-perceptron-viewer/README.md

 npm start
 ```

 In the web app, select a valid json file.
-The are two examples in `./test/`, which were used for classes.
-Then clic in `Begin` and navigate in the algorithm's steps with the button below (`Previous` and `Next`).
+The are two examples in `/test` folder, which were used for classes.
+Then clic in `Begin` and navigate in the algorithm's steps with buttons below (`Previous` and `Next`).

 ## Examples